vilchezdanny/Daniel_Vilchez_TakeHome/README.md

 The project uses Python 3.8.12.

-The following command will install the packages in the `requirements.txt`
+The following command will install the required packages in the `requirements.txt`

 `pip install -r requirments.txt`